kanjieater/auto-sub-retimer/README.md

 2. Extract to somewhere

+3. Put your subs in the same folder as the anime

-3. Run it from the packaged python on windows like so - just change the last argument to the folder that has your anime and subs in them `"V:\Videos\anime\series"`:
+4. Run it from the packaged python on windows like so - just change the last argument to the folder that has your anime and subs in them `"V:\Videos\anime\series"`:

 `V:\Videos\auto-sub-retimer\Python\python.exe "V:\Videos\auto-sub-retimer\subsync.py" "V:\Videos\anime\series"`